GoogleChrome/web.dev/src/site/content/en/blog/get-ready-for-priority-hints/index.md

 ## How can I tell when Priority Hints work?

 One of the more direct methods for finding out if Priority Hints are working is to use [WebPageTest](https://webpagetest.org/).
-After profiling a page in WebPageTest, you can click any of the requests in the waterfall view for more information, including the request’s priority:
+After profiling a page in WebPageTest, you can click any of the requests in the waterfall view for more information, including the request's priority:

 <figure>
 {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/Uro7wt442sJ7inG46tXq.png", alt="The request details modal dialog in WebPageTest.
-It is on top of the network waterfall diagram, and displays information such as the request URL, the hostname, and—relevantly—the request's priority.", width="800", height="485" %}
+It is on top of the network waterfall diagram, and displays information such as the request URL, the hostname, and&mdash;relevantly&mdash;the request's priority.", width="800", height="485" %}
-  <figcaption>A request’s priority can be found in WebPageTest by clicking on it in the waterfall view.</figcaption>
+  <figcaption>A request's priority can be found in WebPageTest by clicking on it in the waterfall view.</figcaption>
 </figure>

 With this information, you can tinker with priority hints on various resources and observe the effects, including the impact on core web vitals and other performance metrics.